stommen/tif285/Intro/Intro.md

-For self-driving vehicles, where the standard machine learning algorithms discussed here enter into the software, there are stages where we have to make choices.
-Yes, we, the humans who wrote a program for a specific brand of a self-driving car.
-As an example, all carmakers have as their utmost priority the security of the driver and the accompanying passengers.
-A famous European carmaker, which is one of the leaders in the market of self-driving cars, had **if** statements of the following type: suppose there are two obstacles in front of you and you cannot avoid to collide with one of them.
-One of the obstacles is a monstertruck while the other one is a kindergarten class trying to cross the road.
-The self-driving car algo would then opt for the hitting the small folks instead of the monstertruck, since the likelihood of surving a collision with our future citizens, is much higher.
+For self-driving vehicles, where the standard machine learning algorithms discussed here enter into the software, there are stages where the human programmer has to make choices.
+As an example, all carmakers have the safety of the driver and the accompanying passengers as their utmost priority.
+Consider the scenario where the programmer has to construct an *if* statement that decides in an accident scenario between crashing into a truck or steering into a group of bicyclists.

 This leads to serious ethical aspects.
-Why should we opt for such an option?
-Who decides and who is entitled to make such choices?
-Keep in mind that many of the algorithms you will encounter in this series of lectures or hear about later, are indeed based on simple programming instructions.
-And you are very likely to be one of the people who may end up writing such a code.
+Who s entitled to make such choices?
+Keep in mind that many of the algorithms you will encounter in this series of lectures, or that you will hear about later, are indeed based on simple programming instructions.
+And you are very likely to be one of the people who end up writing such a code.
 Thus, developing a sound ethical attitude is much needed.
 The example of the self-driving cars is just one of infinitely many cases where we have to make choices.
-When you analyze data on economic inequalities, who guarantees that you are not weighting some data in a particular way, perhaps because you dearly want a specific conclusion which may support your political views?
+When you analyze data on economic inequalities, who guarantees that you are not cherrypicking data to reach a specific conclusion which may support your political views?

 We do not have the answers here, nor will we venture into a deeper discussions of these aspects, but we want you think over these topics in a more overarching way.
 A statistical data analysis with its dry numbers and graphs meant to guide the eye, does not necessarily reflect the truth, whatever that is.
-As a scientist, and after a university education, you are supposedly a better citizen, with an improved critical view and understanding of the scientific method, and perhaps some deeper understanding of the ethics of science at large.
+As a scientist, and after a university education, you are supposedly a highly qualified citizen, with an improved critical view and understanding of the scientific method, and perhaps some deeper understanding of the ethics of science at large.
 Use these insights.
-Be a critical citizen.
 You owe it to our society.